rickysoo/OpinionMining/README.md

 ## The Backend - The Code

+This works originally in the Databricks environment - https://databricks.com
+(It might not work in Databricks Community Edition)

-This works original in the Databricks environment.
-Just import the OpinionMining.dbc file into your Databricks environment.
+Just import the OpinionMining.dbc file into your Databricks environment and run it!

 ![Databricks notebook](https://github.com/rickysoo/OpinionMining/raw/main/OpinionMining3.png)